-Wharton’s reputation rests on its mission of learning and academic excellence.
 The Learning Agreement serves as a set of ideal standards for both students and faculty to create a world-class educational experience.
-Our collective goal is to create and enjoy an engaging classroom environment, which is open to diverse views and centered on practical knowledge applicable to our students’ future careers.
+Our collective goal is to create and enjoy an engaging classroom environment with diverse views and centered on knowledge applicable to our students’ future careers.
 It is our shared responsibility to help each other in the learning process, and we are expected to hold each other accountable to the standards set forth in this Learning Agreement.

 I. Student Standards

 - Arrive on time, ready to begin, and minimize disruptions throughout the session.

 - Display a name tent if appropriate or requested.